framedsc/Sitesource/markdown/GameGuides/MinecraftJE.md

 The depth buffer requires a bit of setup before it can be used by depth shaders.
 In the OpenGL tab (4.9.1 and below) / Add-ons > Generic Depth (5.0+), *Copy depth buffer before clear operations* has to be ticked.
 Under *Edit global preprocessor definitions*, change `RESHADE_DEPTH_INPUT_IS_UPSIDE_DOWN` to `1`.

+@alert important
-The depth buffer has to be "refreshed" on resolution change.
-You can do this by unticking and reticking *Copy depth buffer [...]*.
+It seems ReShade cannot reliably grab the right depth buffer upon resolution changes, i.e. hotsampling.
+It may need to be refreshed by unticking and reticking *Copy depth buffer [...]* or may even be upside down, forcing you to change `RESHADE_DEPTH_INPUT_IS_UPSIDE_DOWN` back to `0`.
+@end

 ## Tips and Tricks

 ### Quick-lower FoV

-FoV has to be changed in the game menu, but you can quickly lower it with a [spyglass](https://minecraft.fandom.com/wiki/Spyglass).
-The OptiFine mod also includes a 'punch-in' function bound to `c` by default.
+The OptiFine mod includes a 'punch-in' function bound to `c` by default.
+You can also use an in-game [spyglass](https://minecraft.fandom.com/wiki/Spyglass), however that drops your FoV by 10x, which may be a bit too much of a zoom.

 ### Exporting a depth buffer